sonata-project/SonataBlockBundle/UPGRADE-3.x.md

 ## Autoregister blocks

-All blocks tagged with `sonata.block` will now be autoregistered to the `sonata.block.loader.service`.
+All blocks tagged with `sonata.block` will now be autoregistered into the `sonata.block.loader.service`.

 You can still override the block configuration with `sonata_block.blocks`, e.g. to change the contexts.